Florent2/test-regexp-online/README.md

 * highlight matched results
 * display captured groups
 * allow to fill in counter examples also
-* provides a permalink for a given set of regexp
+* provides a permalink for a given set of regexp, examples and counter examples, thus you can easily share this illustrated regexp
+* warn when regexp is invalid
+* for now do not support the `g` and `m` flags

 TODO
 ----